-At my Islamic school, I asked too many questions, and got expelled at age 14.
-Later, studying Islam on my own, I made a truly surprising discovery: It is possible to reconcile faith with freedom.
+At my Islamic school, I challenged dogma and got expelled at age 14.
+Later, studying Islam on my own, I made a truly surprising discovery: It's possible to reconcile faith with freedom.
 That discovery led me to write two internationally best-selling books about reforming Islam.

 I'll soon launch my next book, Don't Label Me, about how to heal the Us-versus-Them divisions that are ripping apart America and much of the world.

 In all that I am and all that I do, I stand for the responsibility to ask questions -- and the right to do so, free from fear.